 Boise Cascade (BCC) Gains As Market Dips: What You Should Know

-Heading into today, shares of the engineered wood products and plywood company had lost 1.04% over the past month, outpacing the Construction sector's loss of 6.37% and the S&P 500's loss of 1.79% in that time.
+Prior to today's trading, shares of the engineered wood products and plywood company had gained 4.03% over the past month.
+This has outpaced the Construction sector's loss of 9.35% and the S&P 500's loss of 6.58% in that time.

-Wall Street will be looking for positivity from Boise Cascade as it approaches its next earnings report date.
+Boise Cascade will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Boise Cascade to post earnings of $2.48 per share.
 This would mark year-over-year growth of 40.91%.

 Any recent changes to analyst estimates for Boise Cascade should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 10.58% higher within the past month.
-Boise Cascade is currently sporting a Zacks Rank of #1 (Strong Buy).
+Boise Cascade is holding a Zacks Rank of #1 (Strong Buy) right now.

-Looking at its valuation, Boise Cascade is holding a Forward P/E ratio of 7.32.
-This valuation marks a discount compared to its industry's average Forward P/E of 19.18.
+In terms of valuation, Boise Cascade is currently trading at a Forward P/E ratio of 7.9.
+For comparison, its industry has an average Forward P/E of 19.45, which means Boise Cascade is trading at a discount to the group.

-Investors should also note that BCC has a PEG ratio of 3.2 right now.
+Investors should also note that BCC has a PEG ratio of 3.45 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Building Products - Wood industry currently had an average PEG ratio of 2.23 as of yesterday's close.
+The Building Products - Wood was holding an average PEG ratio of 2.38 at yesterday's closing price.

 The Building Products - Wood industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 15, which puts it in the top 6% of all 250+ industries.
+This group has a Zacks Industry Rank of 18, putting it in the top 8% of all 250+ industries.

 Click to get this free report